Michael Jordan Rookie Cards Value Soaring – 1986-87 Fleer

 This Michael Jordan rookie card isn’t scarce.
 Not in the true sense of the word.
-PSA has examined over 14,000 of them alone and when you count Beckett and SGC as well as the many cards sitting in sets or just left ungraded, it’s clear you don’t have to go far to find one.
+PSA has examined over 17,000 of them alone and when you count Beckett and SGC and the many cards sitting in sets or just left ungraded, it’s clear you don’t have to go far to find one.
 However, the 1986-87 Fleer Jordan rookie card is clearly the most popular basketball card ever made and prices continue to steadily climb.
 You can check out a list of the popular Jordan cards on eBay below.

 It’s not ‘rare’ like the T206 Honus Wagner but the story is sort of a modern era equivalent to the Babe Ruth autographed baseball: many exist, but still not enough to satisfy demand.

 Investing in Michael Jordan rookie cards

 From kids who idolized his ability and are now grown and able to afford one to adults who believe there is more growth to come and are investing in Michael Jordan rookie cards, there is always interest.
 In 2009 we wrote that high grade Jordan rookie cards still seemed to be a good buy and indeed, dealers have seen semi-explosive growth in the last several years.
 In short, if you took our advice back then, you’ve made out like a bandit.

 A card you could have pulled from a 50-cent pack at the time of issue has proven to be one of sports collecting’s best investments.
 While the product wasn’t a smash hit at the time, Jordan’s ascension to international superstar and the rise in popularity of basketball cards has helped fuel the growth.

 Near Mint and Mint Graded Jordan Rookie Cards

 From September of 2013 to February 20 of 2014, no Jordan card graded 8.5 (NM/MT+) by PSA sold for over $1,000.
 Since then, the average price has risen to over $2,300.